rvanco/SED_Simbad_Vizier/README.md

 #### vizier_cone_search(path,filter_SED,catalogue,center_name,radius)
 Only three catalogues can be used in these code ("III/284/allstars", "II/340/xmmom2_1", "II/262/batc").
 It's a strong restriction on the wavelength of the filter.
 ### Possible bug :
-When a list of choice is given (e.g. 0 : Jmag, 1 : Hmag, 2 : Ksmag...) you just have to type the number corresponding to your choice and not the name of it.newline Other mistake (choosing twice the same filter, giving a number of filter that does not exist...) should be handle in the code and giving you again the choice with a remark on the mistake.
+When a list of choice is given (e.g. 0 : Jmag, 1 : Hmag, 2 : Ksmag...) you just have to type the number corresponding to your choice and not the name of it.

+Other mistake (choosing twice the same filter, giving a number of filter that does not exist...) should be handle in the code and giving you again the choice with a remark on the mistake.

 #### simbad_target_name_resolver(path, name)
 The name given must be the identifier of the object and can't be a coordinate in the sky.